Py-Swift/wiki-source/docs/project/kivy/create.md

     Replace `helloworld` with your actual app name.
 This file will be bundled with your iOS app and serves as the entry point for your Python application.

+!!! info "To update the xcode project's site-packages, type the following command"
+    ```sh
+    psproject update site-packages
+    ```

 !!! tip "Customize mobile vs desktop settings"
     The `project_dist/xcode/app/__main__.py` can be different from `src/helloworld/__main__.py`!
 This allows you to run your app with different parameters or configurations for mobile vs desktop: